 We do not use chemicals or growth enhancements and we do not use any medications unless absolutely necessary.
 There is no need to use routine vaccinations as used in other rearing units due to conditions and clean ground our pigs are reared on.

 We only farm the "Cornish Black" rare breed and they have a wonderful stress free life.
-They are allowed to mature slower, usually twice as long, then the meat is hung for 10 days (the only pig that you can hang) leading to a far superior tasting meat.
+They are allowed to mature slower, usually twice as long, then the meat is hung for 10 days (the only pig we know that you can hang) leading to a far superior tasting meat.

 Welcome to the "Cornish Blacks" site.Welcome to the "Cornish Blacks" site.
 The meat from this Rare Breed, the Cornish Large Black, is much appreciated for its succulent taste and eating qualities.
 If you are interested in purchasing our free-ranging, well fed & lovingly cared for pork, call +44 (0) 1726 832 880 to get Real Flavourful Pork like your Grandparents ate.

 The Large Black was founded mainly on the native stock of Devon and Cornwall, and is still known as the "Cornish Black" in many parts of the world.
 Sows have very good maternal qualities, and the breed is noted for its fecundity.
 The Guinness Book of Records lists a Large Black belonging to A M Harris of Lapworth, Warwickshire, as having produced the largest number of litters (26) between 1940 and 1952.